OliHarris/rememrify/README.md

 ### `npm run dev`

-Will perform a usual launch of the back-end Node.JS dev environment.
+Will perform a usual launch of the back-end Node.JS dev environment; for file: spotify-connect-local.js Server will run on port 3001

+### `npm run serve`

+Will perform a launch of the local Netlify function; for file: netlify/functions/spotify-connect.js Server will run on port 9999

 ## NOTE 1: